-In 2014–2015, up to 50 middle and high school ensemble directors will be selected to participate in a yearlong workshop that includes monthly interactive workshops with top music educators focused on pedagogy, conducting, and best teaching practices.
-Workshops will take place on Saturdays from September to May.
+Up to 100 music educators are selected to participate in a yearlong Music Educators Workshop that includes monthly interactive workshops with top music educators focused on pedagogy, conducting, and best teaching practices.